Interacting Dirac Materials

 \section{Introduction}

-The discovery of graphene and other materials with Dirac nodes has led to a strong interest in materials with Dirac dispersion in condensed matter physics~\cite{Balatsky,Vafek,Jinying}.
-Conventional metals are described by well-defined quasiparticles which are low-energy excitations from the Fermi surface.
+The discovery of graphene~\cite{Novoselov2005,Geim2007,RevModPhys.81.109} and other materials with Dirac nodes has led to a strong interest in materials with Dirac dispersion~\cite{Balatsky,Vafek,Jinying} in condensed matter physics.
 In a typical $d$-dimensional metal, the Fermi surface is a $(d-1)$-dimensional manifold.
 In Dirac materials, on the other hand, the locus of points with zero quasiparticle energy shrinks to $d-2$ or $d-3$ dimensions due to some additional symmetries present in the system~\cite{Balatsky, Jinying}.
 Specifically, for two-dimensional (2D) Dirac materials, Dirac nodes have to be point objects.
 The low-energy quasiparticles around this Fermi point have linear dispersion and are described by a massless Dirac-like equation.
 Because of the linear dispersion, the quasiparticles behave like relativistic particles with an effective speed of light replaced by the Fermi velocity.
-Many realizations of Dirac fermions have been discussed in, for example, the surface states of topological insulators~\cite{RevModPhys.82.3045, RevModPhys.83.1057, ChenY}, nodal superconductors~\cite{PhysRevLett.113.046401}, graphene~\cite{Abergel} and several artificial electronic systems~\cite{Gomes2012, Polini2013}.
-The resulting Dirac cone in the spectrum is protected by symmetries and is robust under disorder and interaction.
-For example, Dirac nodes are protected by parity and time reversal symmetries in graphene~\cite{RevModPhys.81.109}, by time reversal and mirror symmetries in topological insulators~\cite{RevModPhys.82.3045} and by a combination of the $C_4$ rotation and gauge transformation in the case of d-wave superconductors in two-dimensional square lattices~\cite{Balatsky}.
+Many realizations of Dirac fermions have been discussed in, for example, superfluid phases of $^3$He~\cite{doi:10.1142/1439}, the surface states of topological insulators~\cite{RevModPhys.82.3045, RevModPhys.83.1057, ChenY}, high-temperature $d$-wave superconductors~\cite{PhysRevLett.113.046401}, graphene~\cite{Abergel} and several artificial electronic systems~\cite{Gomes2012, Polini2013}.
+The resulting Dirac cone in the spectrum is protected by symmetries~\cite{PhysRevLett.115.126803} and is robust under disorder and interaction.
+For example, Dirac nodes are protected by parity and time-reversal symmetries in graphene~\cite{RevModPhys.81.109}, by time-reversal and mirror symmetries in topological insulators~\cite{RevModPhys.82.3045} and by a combination of the $C_4$ rotation and gauge transformation in the case of d-wave superconductors in two-dimensional square lattices~\cite{Balatsky}.
 The Dirac nodes lead to commonly observed universal features of excitations such as the scaling of the Landau levels with the magnetic field as $\sqrt{B}$~\cite{RevModPhys.81.109}, universal metallic and thermal conductivities related to the nodal structure of carriers, suppressed back-scattering~\cite{Balatsky}, and Klein tunneling~\cite{Katsnelson2006}.
 The common properties shared by these systems bring about the unified concept of Dirac materials as a useful category for explaining their behavior.